ayamir/nvimdots/README.md

 `init.lua` is the kernel config file.
 It requires configuration in `lua` directory.

-`lua` directory contains tree parts.
+`lua` directory contains three parts.

 <a id="plugins"></a>